What You Will Learn:

 - The pros and cons of Epoxy Clay

 - How to rubber stamp on Epoxy Clay

 Nunn Design Supplies:

-- Buy & Try Rubber Stamping on Crystal Clay with Colorized Resin
+- Buy & Try Rubber Stamping on Epoxy Clay with Colorized Resin

 - Nunn Design Patera Bracelet Large Circle